metal3d/flowerpot/README.md

 > FlowerPot is simply an interface that makes it easy to set up and automatically start this service.
 That's all there is to it.

+There is also a systray icon that can be used to start and stop the service.
+Green icon means that the server is not running, red icon means that the server is running.

+> **BE SURE to have an application icon extension activated in GNOME, like [AppIconIndicator](https://extensions.gnome.org/extension/615/appindicator-support/) for example**, or you will not see the systray icon.
+It is **highly recommended** to activate such extension.
+(Gnome developpers, pleas make it default...)

 ## Install

 ### Linux